Previously at the ICA - Events

 29 Feb 2008

-In 1965 Mark Boyle and Joan Hills staged an exhibition/happening, Oh What a Lovely Whore.
+In 1965 Mark Boyle and Joan Hills staged an exhibition/happening Oh What a Lovely Whore.
 The title was not only irreverent, but also alluded to the violence which Boyle and Hill felt was generally inflicted upon a passive, viewing public.
 So the artists informed the audience that if they wanted a happening they would have to do it themselves.
-In This Success/This Failure (ICA 2007), Tino Sehgal presented no objects, but instead a group of playing children.
-Upon entering the ICA's lower gallery one of the children would declare to the visitor that the exhibition was titled either This Success or This Failure, after which the visitor could opt to join in the game.
+In This Success/This Failure (ICA, 2007), Tino Sehgal's bring objects to the gallery, but opened the gallery to a group of playing children.
+Upon entering the ICA's Lower Gallery, one of the children would declare to the visitor that the exhibition was titled either This Success or This Failure, after which the visitor could opt to join in the game.

-Speakers: Sebastian Boyle, Boyle Family; Jessica Morgan, curator of contemporary art, Tate Modern; Louise Hojer, art theorist and curator; Dr Ricarda Vidal, cultural critic and short film curator.
-Chair: Marko Daniel, curator of public programmes, Tate Modern.
+Speakers: Sebastian Boyle, Boyle Family; Jessica Morgan, Curator of Contemporary Art, Tate Modern; Louise Hojer, art theorist and curator; Dr Ricarda Vidal, cultural critic and short film curator.

 In association with the London Consortium and London Centre for Arts and Cultural Enterprise.